Burren Smokehouse: Awards

 The Burren Smokehouse was one of the suppliers of the State Banquet during the visit of Elizabeth II to Ireland.

-Product recalls
+Health risk and product recalls

 In March 2011 the Smokehouse had to recall a batch of smoked salmon, due to the presence of low levels of Listeria monocytogenes.
 The recall was a precautionary measure.
-In March 2020 and Februari 2022, the same happened.
+In March 2020, February 2022 and June 2024, the same happened.

+In February 2025 Burren Smokehouse had to recall several batches of seafood and destroy them.
+According to the FSAI: